A healthy living blog from Marshfield Clinic Health System

 Gross motor skill example: Walking

-At about nine months of age, a child is typically pulling itself up next to a chair and holding on.
-At a year, they are typically walking.
+At about nine months of age, children are typically pulling themselves up next to a chair and holding on.
+At one year, they are typically walking.
+If a child is having trouble with walking, it is a sign that more evaluation is needed.

-“If a child has trouble putting their foot down flat, that can be a sign of a tight Achilles tendon,” Dr. Arnold said.
-“In that case, the earlier I can get them into therapy to stretch that Achilles tendon out, the better it is down the road.”
+“If a child has trouble putting their foot down flat, that can be a sign of a tight Achilles tendon,” Dr. Pulvermacher said.
+“In that case, the earlier the child gets into therapy to stretch that Achilles tendon out, the better it is down the road.”

 When do fine and gross motor skills begin and end?